OctopusDeploy/blog/blog/2020-01/octopus-release-2019.12-lts/index.md

 * **Simpler package-based step templates**, making it easier to create step templates with packages and let teams bind against these parameters.
 * **Easier Octopus dashboard configuration**, making it clearer to understand what is filtered.
 * **Added support to test Azure DevOps issue tracker connectivity**.
 This change can help when configuring build server integration and work item tracking.
-* **Space selection is no longer visible if a user only has one space**, and if they don’t have permission to add more.
+* **Space selection is no longer visible if a user only has one space** and they don’t have permission to add more.
 * **Added support to upgrade a subset of Tentacles**.
 This applies to groups of Tentacles/Workers in an environment or worker pool rather than all deployment targets.
 * Added support to **redeploy previous successful deployments**, so it’s easier to rollback to previous releases.
 * **Swagger API documentation is far more accurate**, making it easier for teams to integrate with the Octopus API.